danielcbit/apcctrl/doc/manual/smartprotocol.rst

 from Andre H. Hendrick beginning in 1995, and we want to give credit for good, hard work, where credit is due.
-After having said that, you will see that Steven Freed built much of the original apcupsd information file.
+After having said that, you will see that Steven Freed built much of the original apcctrl information file.

-The start of this chapter of the apcupsd manual in HTML format was pulled from the Network UPS Tools (NUT) site (http://www.networkupstools.org/ups-protocols/apcsmart.html).
-It has been an invaluable tool in improving apcupsd, and I consider it the Bible of APC UPS programming.
-In the course of using it, I have added information gleaned from apcupsd and information graciously supplied by APC.
+The start of this chapter of the apcctrl manual in HTML format was pulled from the Network UPS Tools (NUT) site (http://www.networkupstools.org/ups-protocols/apcsmart.html).
+It has been an invaluable tool in improving apcctrl, and I consider it the Bible of APC UPS programming.
+In the course of using it, I have added information gleaned from apcctrl and information graciously supplied by APC.

 Description